Neogoma/stardust-SDK-doc/developer/classes_overview/comp_map_relocation_manager.md

     //Called when the position in map has been found after relocation request relocationManager.onLocationFound.AddListener(OnPositionMatched);

+    //Called when the position in map has been found after relocation request (returns the relocation data) relocationManager.onPositionFound.AddListener(OnPositionFound);

     //Called when the position in map has not been found after relocation request relocationManager.onLocationNotFound.AddListener(OnPositionMatchFailed);